Getting rid of frequent toilet clogs for good means you'll have to get a bit dirty.

 We discuss the reasons for those frequent toilet clogs and how to to fix a toilet that keeps clogging up below.

-Frequent Toilet Clogs: Why Does it Happen?
+Frequent Toilet Clogs: Why Does it Happen and How to Solve Them

 Here are the top 5 reasons why you might be having frequent toilet clogs.